I became as hard as whipcord, but with a brain like cotton wool. (Derek Raymond)

 While noting the absurd reaction and comment of the head honcho, the fielding captain could easily have calmed the situation by instructing a couple of fielders to move the screens.
 By choosing not to, the captain agreed to enter the potential conflict with the danger of the situation unravelling.

 Captaincy is a crucial part of a cricket match’s dynamics.
 I have noticed that the captains who take what might be described as a poor decision by the umpire (never from myself, of course) on the chin and carry on with the game, tend to lead teams that are more successful.
 A case in point happened in 2016 in a game I remember well.
 I turned down a marginal LBW decision from the skipper.
 The batter went on to make another 40-plus runs so it could have been costly.
-But instead of throwing his toys out of the cot, the decision stimulated the captain to rally his troops who bowled and fielded better in the latter part of the innings and comfortably chased down the target.
+But instead of throwing his toys out of the cot, the decision stimulated the captain to rally his troops who bowled and fielded well in the latter part of the innings and comfortably chased down the target.
 The message is clear, think before you act – especially where you are minded to react.

 The shock element was not so much that the sight screen incident took place, rather that it took place in the context of the match where the head honcho’s team are winning by a mile (and win they did).
 The issue here is what turns a perfectly decent guy outside the boundary rope (7.24 commuter train to his work as an insurance underwriter) into one with concerning personality issues as soon as his right foot lands inside the playing area of a cricket ground.